mollygu/AI/README.md

         mcp.run(transport='stdio')

 ## Configure in cursor
-Example, update the command and args based on :
+Example, update the command and args based on actual dev env:
 ```
     {
     "version": 1,